vanhoefm/wifi-injection/README.md

 ## 4.6.
 Manual testing notes

-When using wireshark to inspect the injection behaviour of a device it is recommended to use a second device in pure monitor mode to see how frames are being transmitted.
+When using Wireshark to inspect the injection behaviour of a device it is recommended to use a second device in pure monitor mode to see how frames are being transmitted.

 In case you open the interface used to inject frames then you will see injected frames